 The findings showed that women preferred taller men with broader shoulders and narrow hips (V-shaped, instead of pear-shaped), which supports earlier research.

 However, this study indicates that penis size is also relevant.
 Outcomes showed: the bigger, the better.
-Females documented the most appealing penis size was even bigger than the researchers tested, surpassing the penis size of 98% of Italian males.
+The researchers found that the most appealing penis size was larger than 98% of Italian males.

-The females were critical judges, making decisions on a figure’s attractiveness in about three seconds, and even more quickly when seeing less attractive figures.
+The females were critical judges, making decisions on a figure’s attractiveness in about 3 seconds, and even more quickly when seeing less attractive figures.

-The quickness of the judgement implies that the women did not consciously go through the pros and cons of each figure – which means that rating is a total impression of attractiveness, not just an opinion on a certain body part.
+The quickness of the judgement implies that the women did not consciously go through the pros and cons of each figure.
+This means that rating is a total impression of attractiveness, not just an opinion on a certain body part.

 Dr Mautz explained, “The only previous study of this topic in humans used five small drawings of male figures that differed only in penis length.
 It was very obvious to the female participants which character they were being asked to assess; in that situation, it’s easy for people to self-deceive or lie and distort the results.”

-This judgement setting was also unique because several body parts were seen at once in 3D figures – a more realistic situation than looking at a figure drawn on paper.
+This judgement setting was also unique because several body parts were seen at once in 3D figures, which is a more realistic situation than looking at a figure drawn on paper.